-If you’re wondering how to read a book and remember everything like a scholar, you probably won’t find this tip helpful:
+If you’re wondering how to read a book and remember everything like a professional scholar, this is one of the most helpful tips I can give:

 Sit down, open a book and read.

-And all the more so as modern life creates more and more distractions and demands on our attention.
+And it’s getting even more powerful as modern life creates more and more distractions and demands on our attention.

-Of course, we can (and will) talk about elementary, inspectional, analytical, and syntopical reading.
+Of course, we can (and will) talk about different types of reading, like elementary, inspectional, analytical, and syntopical reading.

 These are terms introduced by Mortimer J. Adler in his famous guide, How to Read a Book.

-But these terms are useless to know about if you don’t:
+But these terms are useless if you don’t:

 - Schedule time to read